 Real Estate Courses & Training

-The following is a list of paid educational materials that I have been through personally and for what it’s worth – I thought each of them were highly instrumental in helping me figure out my business and bring my skill-set to the next level.
+The following is a list of paid educational materials that I have been through personally and for what it's worth – I thought each of them brought some important contributions to the table in helping me bring my skill-set and real estate investing business to the next level.

 After running the REtipster Blog for a few years, a lot of readers had been asking me to put together my own version of a land investing course, so I finally did.
 The REtipster Club is a paid membership website that offers access to a full-blown, 12-week course on how my land investing business works (with all-inclusive access to all of my tools, videos, calculators and more as part of the price of admission).
 If you're looking for an in-depth, step-by-step guide on how I managed to skyrocket my income on a part-time basis and quit my job through the power of land investing, this will show you how it's done.